 Following are the merits of leverage exchange-traded funds:

-- The major benefit of trading and investing in leveraged ETFs are the potential profits that could exceed the underlying index.
+- The primary benefit of trading and investing in leveraged ETFs are the potential profits that could exceed the underlying index.

-- The traders and investors have a number of securities to choose to trade in leveraged Exchange Traded Funds.
+- The traders and investors have several securities to choose to trade in leveraged Exchange Traded Funds.

 - Traders can also benefit in inverse leverage exchange trading funds when the underlying index falls in value.

 Following are the demerits of leverage exchange-traded funds:

 - If the value of the underlying index declines, then the leveraged exchange-traded funds could make the investors face significant losses.